 The potential for professional users to shoulder a significant portion of the proposed Inspection Fee's cost warrants close examination.
 Economic literature suggests that the burden of a tax often falls more heavily on the side of the market more inelastic (Kotlikoff & Summers, 1987).
-In simpler terms, if one side of the market has fewer alternatives, they may be less able to absorb the cost increase caused by the tax.
+In simpler terms, if one side of the market has fewer alternatives, they will likely bear a larger share of the cost increase caused by the tax.
 For example, professional users such as ride-hailing drivers and couriers, who often have lower levels of formal education, tend to be on the more inelastic side due to limited opportunities to obtain income in the formal job market.
 In this context, the Brazilian socio-economic scenario adds an additional layer of complexity to the discussion on incidence.